The p53 Gene and Cancer Development

 Epigenetic Mutations in p53

 Research has shown that epigenetic mutations from chronic oxidative stress damage the protein matrix in the p53 gene and are a major factor in the development of cancer.
-This mutation leads to an inability for the gene to block abnormal cellular growth (8).
+This mutation leads to an inability of the gene to block abnormal cellular growth (8).

 Some forms of the mutation produce a type of p53 protein that actually stimulates cell division and promotes the development of highly invasive cancers that are more apt to metastasize and more commonly fatal (9).